Forener01/Drone_thesis_2017_old2/to_do.md

 https://docs.opencv.org/master/d2/d2c/tutorial_sobel_derivatives.html
 - cv::findContours
 - cv::threshold: GRAY to BIN

 - matching: surf descriptor ?
+  - floodfill algorithm?
+  - hough transform
+  - binary dilation
+  - rectangle detection: OpenCV (look in samples/squares.c)
+    0. rectangles <- {}
+    1. image <- load image
+    2. for every channel:
+      2.1  image_canny <- apply canny edge detector to this channel 2.2  for threshold in bunch_of_increasing_thresholds:
+        2.2.1   image_thresholds[threshold] <- apply threshold to this channel
+      2.3  for each contour found in {image_canny} U image_thresholds:
+        2.3.1   Approximate contour with polygons
+        2.3.2   if the approximation has four corners and the angles are close to 90 degrees.
+          2.3.2.1    rectangles <- rectangles U {contour}
+  - Harris + center of gravity + moments (cv::cornerHarris + cv::threshold)
+  - PCL to build door detection?

 - OpenCV stores internally a RGB image as a BGR one.
 - Quid Blurring on the color image ?